Mahindra MPV to launch in early 2018

 Mahindra will launch its all-new MPV in the first quarter of 2018.
 Known by its codename U321, the seven-seat MPV has been repeatedly spotted testing across the country over the past year.

-The U321 will be Mahindra’s first monocoque-bodied MPV and will be vastly different to the body-on-frame Xylo in both, construction and appearance.
+The U321 will be a body-on-frame MPV like the Xylo but will be very different in appearance.
 Spy photos of the U321 show the MPV to have a relatively low-set cabin (relative to the Xylo, that is) which should benefit ingress-egress.
 The MPV’s cab forward silhouette and large glasshouse also point to an airy cabin.
 While details of the U321’s styling have so far not been seen in their entirety, our computer-generated rendering based on multiple spy pictures should give you an idea what the MPV will look like.
 Expect the new Mahindra to have a sloping bonnet, large headlights with projectors and Mahindra’s toothy seven-slat grille, up front.
 LED daytime-running lights and 16-inch wheels are details that have also been seen on test cars.
 At the sides, it’s the flared wheel arches and strong belt line will link this MPV to other Mahindras.
 High set tail-lamps and a top-hinged tailgate that extends low down to the bumper (should ease loading luggage) are other elements on the MPV.